 - Permanent Disablement Cover option

 - Cash Back option

-- Premium Saver option.
+- · Premium Saver option.

-This option isn't available for Business Overheads Cover or income protection under Total Care Plan Super.
+This option isn't available for Business Overheads Cover or for a super policy.

 If this option applies, it reduces your Income Care/Income Care Plus premium but if the life insured becomes permanently disabled we no longer have any obligation to pay any benefits for the life insured, whether for: